-Gamma Communications (gammacommunicationsplc.com) provides technology-based communication services to businesses in Europe (but, as yet, the bulk of its business is in the UK).
+Gamma Communications (gammacommunicationsplc.com) provides technologybased communication services to businesses in Europe (but, as yet, the bulk of its business is in the UK).
 It was a beneficiary of the shift in working patterns driven by lockdown measures imposed last year, but early in the pandemic COVID disrupted its sales too.
-Revenue for 2020 was 20% higher than in 2019 and EPS 26% higher.
+Revenue for 2020 was 20% higher than in 2019 and earnings per share (EPS) 26% higher.
 The company says that adoption of Unified Communications as a Service (UCaaS) has accelerated markedly since the pandemic.